tokenika/eoside/docs/intro.md

 ## Intellisense

 It is a property of VSCode that it implements intellisense functions, if proper data is provided.
-EOSIde ensures that data automatically.
+EOSIDE ensures that data automatically.
 The following picture shows the result of *Pick Definition* command applied to the function *eosio_assert*.

 ![Intellisense](images/intellisense.png)